todogroup/ospology/ospo-book/content/en/03-chapter.md

 1. **Create a strategy document:** A good practice is to document this strategy in an open source strategy document [^2].
 This guide takes you through the process step-by-step.
 2. **Understand your Organization's Goals:** As mentioned in the previous chapter, you will need to understand your organization's goals, and its current engagement with open source.
 3. **Consider the Context:** When developing your OSPO's strategy and design, you have a few different ways to approach its structure and position in the org chart before you think about personnel, technology, and budget.
-There is an excellent guide produced by the TODO group, called *A deep dive into OSPOs* [^3] that explains all essential information on OSPO structures and operations.
+There is an excellent guide produced by the TODO group, called *A deep dive into OSPOs* [^3] which explains all essential information on OSPO structures and operations.
 4. **Review an example OSPO's structure:** To get an overview of the potential activities of an OSPO you can review the OSPO Mind Map [^4].
 This outlines the main responsibilities, roles, behaviors, and team sizes within the ecosystem of an OSPO.

 ## Designing Your OSPO